Click this link to find out What to Expect at a JRGC Outlaw Steel Match

 - Matches are open to the public, all ages (under 18 with an adult).
 ALL skill levels from novices to experienced shooters.

-- Matches will be scheduled the 4th Saturday of each month.
+- Matches will be scheduled the 4th Saturday of the month from March through October.

 - Cost: Members $5.00 per shooter per firearm, Non-Members $10.00 for first firearm, $5.00 for each firearm after.
 Juniors free with paid adult.